Last Updated: 1:38 p.m.

 Popkov’s incident report left no doubt about the cause of death.
 A resident at the Karas Trail house where Popkov lived had called 911 in hysterics, reporting his overdose.
-Popkov was unresponsive when authorities arrived, and doses of Narcan, the neutralizing agent intended to restore breathing, was ineffective, as was CPR.
+Popkov was unresponsive when authorities arrived, and doses of Narcan, the neutralizing agent intended to restore breathing, were ineffective, as was CPR.
 There were various indications of drug use around him–and a cell phone that belonged to a roommate, that the roommate allowed Popkov to use.
 The phone was seized.
 The scene was turned over to detectives.

 Neesmith’s was arrested last Sept.
 1 on a charge of possessing fentanyl with intent to sell, and the unlawful use of a two-way communication device.
 Sheriff’s detectives had a cell phone in their possession–apparently, Popkov’s cell phone–that connected them to Neesmith, along with texts indicating he was allegedly involved in drug sales.
 Neesmith was arrested in a sting and has been at the Flagler County jail on $20,000 bond since, his case making its way through pre-trial hearings.
 He was served with the murder charge at the jail Wednesday, on no bond.